Benjamin-Vincent-Lab/PostSeqAlign/README.md

 ## Recommendations
 * Avoid using RKPM unless you are doing it preparation for other module (eg TIDE).
 * It's better to stick with HGNC instead of Entrez IDs as HGNCs map one-to-one and the Entrez data have a lot of gaps.

 ##ToDos
-Right now the `human_ensembl_to_hgnc_entrez` table was built using a GTF for GRCh38/v103.
+* Right now the `human_ensembl_to_hgnc_entrez` table was built using a GTF for GRCh38/v103.
 If a different GTF is used to map the reads then ideally a new conversion table would be provided for those conversions.
+* Make unit tests
+* Conversion tables should only convert 1 to 1 to avoid problems where one column's content could be duplicated if a one-to-many relationship exists in another column

 ## Example code
 ``` R